Ezekiel 22 – The Bloody City and the Judgment to Come Upon It

 i.
 “Even they whose lips should preserve knowledge, have not instructed the people: they have violated my law, not only in their private conduct, but in their careless and corrupt manner of serving in my temple.”
 (Clarke)

 b.
 They have not distinguished between the holy and the unholy: This was one of the important jobs of the priests of Israel.
-They were to help the people understand how the law of God applied to their daily life by declaring things and conduct as holy or unholy, as unclean or clean.
-They did not know the difference for their own life or for the people they were to serve.
+They were to help the people understand how the law of God applied to their daily lives by declaring things and conduct as holy or unholy, as unclean or clean.
+But they did not know the difference themselves and so could not instruct the people they were intended to serve.

 i.
 “The charge to Aaron in Leviticus 10:11 to teach the Israelites all the statutes spoken by Yahweh through Moses is the most explicit.
 But Moses places this burden on the tribe of Levi in his final blessing: ‘They shall teach your ordinances to Jacob, and your law to Israel’ (Deuteronomy 33:10).”
 (Block)